 Trying to understand the patch work of lift laws by state can be confusing.
-Of course, Illinois has the trifecta of laws for lifted trucks.
+Of course, Illinois has the trifecta of laws for lifted trucks and Jeeps.
 There is a suspension lift limit, a maximum frame height limit and a bumper height limit.
 However, suspension lift kits are allowed in Illinois as well as aftermarket wheels and tires, performance shocks, aftermarket bumpers, and grille guards.
 A lot of the ultimate rides in Illinois have passed through the CPW Truck Stuff shop for a lift kit or other modification.

 CODE – The Illinois Compiled Statutes (ICS) define the street legal laws for the state of Illinois